unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

  {% endhighlight %}

 Let's apply Dijkstra’s algorithm and see whether we are able to get the same shortest path.
 There are four steps to Dijkstra’s algorithm:
 1.  `Find the next cheapest node`.
 This is the node you can get to, from your current location, in the least amount of time.
+Since you always start from your `Start` position, the first cheapest node will be B.

 2.  `Update total cost table`.
 Check whether there’s a cheaper path to the neighbors of this node.
 If so, update their costs in the total cost table.
 For a path to qualify as cheaper path, the `new_total_cost` must be less than the `current_total_cost` entry present in `total cost table`.